-The GS-3012F is a layer 2 stand-alone Gigabit Ethernet switch with 12 mini GBIC slots for optical uplinking, four 10/100/1000Mbps ports and one console port and RJ-45 port for local management.
+The GS-2024 is a layer 2 stand-alone Gigabit Ethernet switch with 24 100/1000Mbps ports, two mini GBIC slots for optical uplinking and one console port and RJ-45 port for local management.

 With its built-in web configurator, managing and configuring the switch is easy.
 From cabinet management to port-level control and monitoring, you can visually configure and manage your network via the web browser.
 Just click your mouse instead of typing cryptic command strings.
 In addition, the switch can also be managed via Telnet, the console port, or third-party SNMP management.